spraakbanken/sparv-backend/app/templates/api.md

 # Settings
-The web service supports some costum settings, e.g. it lets you chose between different tokenizers on word, sentence, and paragraph level and you can define which annotations should be generated.
+The web service supports some custom settings, e.g. it lets you chose between different tokenizers on word, sentence, and paragraph level and you can define which annotations should be generated.
 Via the settings you can also chose the language of your input and you can define whether your input